akeneo/pim-docs/install_pim/manual/event_api.rst

-Setting up the event api
+Setting up the Events API
 ========================

 Configure the consumer worker